 Center for Cardiac Arrhythmias of Genetic Origin

-2007/present Board Member, Hatter Institute for Cardiovascular Research in Africa - University of Cape Town, South Africa.
+• 2007/present Scientific Board Member, Cape Heart Institute - University of Cape Town, South Africa.

 SCIENTIFIC AND CLINIC ACTIVITY:

 Dr. Schwartz is recognized worldwide as a leading expert in genetic disorders leading to sudden cardiac death in infants and in the young, in particular on the long QT syndrome (LQTS), which he has relentlessly investigated for more than 50 years, defining the multiple clinical characteristics of the disease, developing the two leading pathogenetic hypotheses known as "sympathetic imbalance" and as "intracardiac abnormality", provided essential information on the long term successful effects of antiadrenergic therapy, and contributing to the understanding of the relation between genotype and phenotype.
 In 1995 he provided the first demonstration of differential responses to a variety of interventions according to the specific LQTS genes.
 He and his research group continue to investigate the relationship between genotype and phenotype, which represents a “bridge” between molecular biology and clinical cardiology.

 Since 1971 more than 1000 LQTS patients have been followed by Dr. Schwartz and his group, and over the years he has become a worldwide referral physician for patients affected by complex cases of LQTS.